bbc/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 EBU-TT-1 Producer
 -----------------
 This script produces an EBU-TT Part 3 document from an EBU-TT Part 1 source.
-If SMPTE timecode is used (`ttp:timeBase="smpte"`) then the script looks for an `ebuttm:documentStartOfProgramme` element in the input document, and if present, maps that to the zero media time, and discards any elements that begin or end before that time.
-If that element is absent, then times are converted assuming that media time zero is SMPTE timecode `00:00:00:00`.
+If SMPTE timecode is used (``ttp:timeBase="smpte"``) then the script looks for an ``ebuttm:documentStartOfProgramme`` element in the input document, and if present, maps that to the zero media time, and discards any elements that begin or end before that time.
+If that element is absent, then times are converted assuming that media time zero is SMPTE timecode ``00:00:00:00``.
-Alternatively both of those values can be overridden by specifying a start of programem timecode to use with the ``smpte_start_of_programme`` configuration parameter.
+Alternatively both of those values can be overridden by specifying a start of programme timecode to use with the ``smpte_start_of_programme`` configuration parameter.
 The timecode conversion currently assumes that the timecode is continuous.

 The default output sequence identifier can be specified.
-There is also a parameter to allow the value of the input `ebuttm:documentIdentifier` element to be used as the output sequence identifier, if present, overriding the specified default.
+There is also a parameter to allow the value of the input ``ebuttm:documentIdentifier`` element to be used as the output sequence identifier, if present, overriding the specified default.

 EBU-TT-D Encoder